arcilli/investsuite-api-docs/docs/value-added-apis/custom_data.md

 `cache_composition_type_count` | The number of composition types that the client has provided composition data for. | `integer` | 2 | yes
 `cache_date_count` | The number of different dates that the client has provided timeseries data for, over all instruments. | `integer` | 6 | yes

 To overwrite a certain type of composition data for one or more instruments on specific dates, simply provide the data for these instruments and types on the dates to overwrite again.
-Only the provided fields will be overwritten.

 ## Uploading Custom Attribution Data

 Attribution data of an instrument provides an overview of how much the underlying instruments attributed to the overall return of the instrument.
-For example how much each instrument in a fund has contributen to the fund's profit.
+For example how much each instrument in a fund has attributed to the fund's profit.
 Using this endpoint, a client can upload attribution data, for certain dates (timeseries).

 The endpoint accepts a batch of instruments at once.
 Let us look at an example.